Seán Mac Stíofáin: Joining the IRA

-On 25 July 1953, Mac Stíofáin took part in an IRA arms raid on the armoury of the Officers' Training Corps at Felsted School in Essex.
+On 25 July 1953, Mac Stíofáin took part in an Irish Republican Army arms raid on the armoury of the Officers' Training Corps at Felsted School in Essex.
 The IRA obtained over 108 rifles, ten Bren and eight Sten guns, two mortars and dummy mortar bombs in the raid.
 The police seized the van carrying the stolen weapons some hours later, due to it being so overloaded that it was going at about 20 mph on the Braintree bypass with a queue of traffic behind it.
 On 19 August 1953, he was sentenced, along with Cathal Goulding and Manus Canning, to eight years' imprisonment by a court in Bishop's Stortford, Hertfordshire.
-It was in the run-up to the raid that Mac Stíofáin learned his first few words of Irish from Cathal Goulding.
+It was in the run-up to the raid that Mac Stíofáin learned his first few words of Irish from Goulding.
 He later became fluent in the language.

-While incarcerated in Wormwood Scrubs and Brixton prisons, he learned not only a smattering of Greek from the Cypriot EOKA prisoners (he befriended Nikos Sampson) but also "the realities of an anti-British rule guerrilla campaign".
+While incarcerated in Wormwood Scrubs and Brixton prisons in London, he studied accountancy and learned not only a smattering of Greek from the Cypriot EOKA prisoners (he befriended Nikos Sampson) but also "the realities of an anti-British rule guerrilla campaign".

-Upon being granted parole in 1959, Mac Stíofáin went to the Republic of Ireland with his wife and young family and settled in Dublin, and later Navan, and became known under the Irish version of his name.
-This was not his first visit to the country, and he had been to Ireland a month before the Felsted raid in 1953.
-He worked as a salesman for an Irish-language organisation.
+Upon being granted parole at the beginning of 1959, Mac Stíofáin moved to County Cork, where his wife and family were then living, rather than to Dublin, as is sometimes stated, and became increasingly known under the Irish version of his name.
+This was not his first visit to the country: he had been to Ireland a month before the Felsted raid in 1953.
+He rejoined the IRA, opposing calls within the organisation to end its border campaign, and worked as a fundraiser for Irish-language organisations.
 He remained active in the IRA and gave the Bodenstown oration in 1959.
-He was uneasy with the left-wing political direction – under way from 1964 – his erstwhile friend and IRA chief of staff, Cathal Goulding, was bringing to the IRA.
-Appointed IRA Director of Intelligence in 1966, Mac Stíofáin continued to voice his opposition to the Goulding line and was gaining support among members.
-Despite his hostility to the left-wing direction, he was prominent in agitations in Midleton against ground-rent landlordism, the Dublin Housing Action Committee and against foreign buy-outs of Irish farmland in County Meath, where he moved with his family in 1966.
+Mac Stíofáin became a member of the IRA Army Council in 1962.
+He was uneasy with the left-wing political direction (under way from 1964) his erstwhile friend and IRA chief of staff, Cathal Goulding, was bringing to the IRA.
+Appointed IRA Director of Intelligence in 1966, he established extensive IRA contacts in Northern Ireland during this period and continued to voice his opposition to the Goulding line, gaining support among members.
+Despite his hostility to the left-wing direction, he was prominent in agitations in Midleton against ground-rent landlordism as well as against foreign buy-outs of Irish farmland in County Meath, where he moved with his family in 1966, having been appointed a fundraiser for an organisation linked to the Gaelic Athletic Association.

 A tall, well-built man, Mac Stíofáin was regarded as a rather stoic personality who did not drink or smoke.
 He was a devout Catholic, and was infuriated by an article in the United Irishman, by Roy Johnston, condemning the reciting of the Rosary at republican commemorations as "sectarian".
-For refusing to distribute the newspaper, he was suspended from the IRA for six months.
+For refusing to distribute the newspaper, he was suspended from the IRA for six months in 1964.